steenhansen/type-czech/read-mes/recommended-techniques.md

 [504](../examples-web/504-Extending-Prototypes-Single/504-Extending-Prototypes-Single.html), and
 [604](../examples-web/604-Extending-OLOO-Single/604-Extending-OLOO-Single.html).

 Easy detaching of TypeCzech can be done as below, without loading any checking code in the browser.
+When the two javaScript files below are not loaded then check_linkUp_first_last_full() is not run and no functions are linked up to checking functions.

     // <script src="../../TypeCzech.js"></script>
     // <script src="./604-oloo-external-checks.js"></script>